Benjamin Franklin Keith

-Benjamin Franklin Keith (January 26, 1846 – March 26, 1914) was an American vaudeville theater owner, highly influential in the evolution of variety theater into vaudeville.
+Benjamin Franklin Keith (January 26, 1846 – March 26, 1914) was an American vaudeville theater owner, who played an important role in the evolution of variety theater into vaudeville.

 Biography

 Early years

 Keith was born in Hillsboro Bridge, New Hampshire.
-He joined the circus (as a "candy butcher") after attending Van Amburg's Circus and then worked at Bunnell's Museum in New York City in the early 1860s.
+He joined the circus (as a "candy butcher") after attending Van Amburgh Circus's and then worked at Bunnell's Museum in New York City in the early 1860s.
 He later joined P.T.
-Barnum and then joined the Forepaugh Circus, before he opened a curio museum in Boston, in 1883, with Colonel William Austin.
-In 1885 he joined Edward Franklin Albee II, who was selling circus tickets and operating the Boston Bijou Theatre.
-Their opening show was on July 6, 1885.
+Barnum and then joined the Doris and Forepaugh Circus.

+Gaiety Museum

+In 1883, Keith and William Austin (later of the Austin and Stone's Dime Museum) opened a curiosity museum in a vacant storefront on Washington Street in Boston.
+The establishment went by a number of names, including the Hub Museum, New York Museum, Gaiety Hall, and the Gaiety Museum.
+Its first attraction was an undersized 3 month old child known as "Baby Alice".
+After two weeks, Austin left the partnership and was replaced by Dan Gardner.

+Later that year, Keith expanded the museum to include a 123 seat theater.
+The theater hosted a variety of events, but vaudeville was the most popular and eventually replaced the museum.
 The theatre was one of the early adopters of the continuous variety show which ran from 10:00 in the morning until 11:00 at night, every day.
 Previously, shows ran at fixed intervals with several hours of downtime between shows.
 With the continuous show, you could enter the theatre at any time, and stay until you reached the point in the show where you arrived.

-Attractions included "The Circassian Beauties".
+In 1883, Keith hired E. F. Albee as an assistant.
+Albee later became Keith's general manager and business partner.
+In 1884, George G. Batcheller replaced Gardner and the museum was expanded once again.